allania7med11/shop_back/README.md

 - `CLOUDINARY_NAME`: The name of the Cloudinary cloud where media files will be stored.
 - `CLOUDINARY_API_KEY`: API key for Cloudinary.
 - `CLOUDINARY_API_SECRET`: API secret for Cloudinary.
+- `EMAIL_HOST_USER`: Your email address.
+- `EMAIL_HOST_PASSWORD`: Your Google App password.
+You need to enable 2-Step Verification on your Google account and create an App password.
+Use this generated app password here.

 Make sure to update these values to match your specific environment configuration.
 You can check .env.example for reference.